paulvha/sps30/README.md

 ## Acknowledgements
 Make sure to read the datasheet from Sensirion.
-While draft and not 100% correct yet, it does provide good starting point.
+While draft and not 100% correct yet, it does provide good starting point.<br>